 - They have re-hired former team members (people want to be on their team)

 Each interview is an investment.
-However the cost of a bad hire is huge — your credibility as a leader is also at risk.
-That’s why we suggest: invest in some scuba gear and you’ll be sure to reap the rewards.
-Saying that, you can always rent some from us.
+However the cost of a bad hire is huge.
+Your credibility as a leader can also be put at risk.
+That’s why we recommend diving deep into an individual's tangible accomplishments and you’ll be sure to reap the rewards.